slowernews/hamster-system/README.md

 ### Is this the truth?

-Probably not but I test new options and *tree shake* existent ones agressively.[^9]
+Probably not but I test new options and *tree shake* existent ones agressively.[^10]

 ---

+[^1]: This is the deepest level you'll get.
+It's enough and keeps it simple.
-[^1]: e.g: relevant [naming system for architects](https://github.com/slowernews/archi-project).
+[^2]: e.g: relevant [naming system for architects](https://github.com/slowernews/archi-project).
 I use a great [free tool for batch renaming](https://www.bulkrenameutility.co.uk/#mainscreen).
-[^2]: After a long trial, Semver and then "builds" were deprecated.
+[^3]: After a long trial, Semver and then "builds" were deprecated.
 "Modification dates", aka [Calendar versioning (CalVer)](https://calver.org) are simpler.
-[^3]: After having tried most options for Windows (win+type, Keypirinha, Everything, Cerebro, Wox, Zazu, Launchy, FARR), I'm using [Listary](http://www.listary.com/).
+[^4]: After having tried most options for Windows (win+type, Keypirinha, Everything, Cerebro, Wox, Zazu, Launchy, FARR), I'm using [Listary](http://www.listary.com/).
 Pros: Launch and file search without external software, low memory usage (less than 40Mb on win7), fast and configurable.
 Cons: No calculator function.
-[^4]: Hosted in a cloud (Google Drive, Dropbox, etc) if possible.
+[^5]: Hosted in a cloud (Google Drive, Dropbox, etc) if possible.
-[^5]: A full featured calendar (Google calendar, Apple calendar, etc) might pay off in "busy" lifestyles.
+[^6]: A full featured calendar (Google calendar, Apple calendar, etc) may pay off in "busy" lifestyles.
-[^6]: Try to keep it under 2K lines.
+[^7]: Try to keep it under 2K lines.
 If you can't, it may mean some excerpts should live independently or even in a more suitable format (e.g. spreadsheet or [public notes](https://github.com/slowernews/notebook)).
-[^7]: Hint: on Sublime press F9 (or F5 on Mac) to sort dates.
+[^8]: Hint: on Sublime press F9 (or F5 on Mac) to sort dates.
-[^8]: I will stop here.
+[^9]: I will stop here.
 Longer timeframes imply too delayed signals.
-[^9]: Org-mode, «wiki notes» (Roam, Foam, Obsidian), Johnny-decimal, (...)
+[^10]: Org-mode, «wiki notes» (Roam, Foam, Obsidian), Johnny-decimal, (...)
-[^10]: This is the deepest level you'll get.
-It's enough and keeps it simple.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Hamster-System</span> by Enio Ferreira is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.